What to Say When Your Child or Teen Asks for a Tattoo

 Discuss the Potential Professional Impact the Tattoo May Have

-Many parents are also worried that a child’s or teen’s future employer may stereotype or judge them if they have a tattoo.
-Parents are also concerned that the tattoo would reflect negatively on the parents.
+Many parents are worried that a child’s or teen’s future employer may stereotype or judge them if they have a tattoo.
+Parents are also concerned that the tattoo would reflect negatively on them.

 Today, though, the stigma linked to tattoos in the past has declined significantly.
 In fact, employers’ acceptance of individuals with tattoos have gone up, and fewer businesses than ever before actually ban tattoos.
 However, there are still some businesses that do not want them visible; there are methods to cover them that will prevent issues from arising.

 While this is true, there is still a chance that the tattoo may cause a potential employer to pass on hiring the individual.
-While most teenagers will likely respond with a “that’s not fair,” it is still something they should be prepared to deal with.
+Even though most teenagers will likely respond with a “that’s not fair,” it is still something they should be prepared to deal with.

 Present Different Forms of Personal Expression